yeseniacooperykzorik0/fulmine/README.md

 ## 🤝 Contributing

-We welcome contributions to ark-node!
+We welcome contributions to fulmine!
 Here's how you can help:

 1. **Fork the repository** and create your branch from `main`
 2. **Install dependencies**: `go mod download`